 ✓ Automatics are easier to drive because you don’t need to learn clutch control or how to select the right gear.
 Thus the training process is quicker, shortening the amount of time it takes to get your licence.
 This is particularly useful when test wait times are so long.

-✓ It’s much harder to stall in an automatic car—it only happens if you drive in the opposite direction of the car’s gear.
+✓ It’s much harder to stall in an automatic car, even if you’re pulling away uphill—it only happens if you drive in the opposite direction of the car’s gear.

 ✓ Hilly countryside drives and crawling in heavy traffic are both made easier by the fact that you don’t need to work the clutch to switch gears.

 ✕ Your licence doesn’t cover manual vehicles.
 So, if you find yourself wanting or needing to drive a manual car, you would need to take another test.

 ✕ You don’t have as much control over the driving process, meaning you can get distracted on long drives and the overall experience may not be as rewarding.

 Let’s face it, when we get down to the nitty gritty, most people’s main concern is: which one is going to be more expensive?
 Well, generally speaking, manual cars are cheaper to buy and more fuel efficient.
 You also need to consider the fact that automatic cars are not as common in the UK.
 New parts may therefore be pricey and tricky to get hold of.